Skip to content

 Only courses numbered 1000 or above are counted toward graduation.
 A 2.00 (C) cumulative grade point average or better must be earned on work completed at Snow College.

 The following General Education Worksheets should be studied carefully as students prepare semester schedules.
 In addition, students should check their individual major's departments for recommended classes and prerequisites.
-With careful planning, many courses can do double duty by filling both a general education requirement and a departmental prerequisite.
+With careful planning, many courses can do double duty by filling both a general education requirement and a major requirement.

 General Education Mission